-A variety of additional resources and services that contribute to overall campus safety and security are available to Georgia Tech students, faculty, staff, and visitors, including:
+Additional resources and services that contribute to overall campus safety and security are available to Georgia Tech students, faculty, staff, and visitors, including:

-Hazardous Weather Alerts: Georgia Tech community members may subscribe to receive hazardous weather alerts and access information about adverse weather conditions at prepare. gatech.edu/weather-info.
+Hazardous Weather Alerts: Georgia Tech community members may subscribe to receive hazardous weather alerts and access information about adverse weather conditions by sending an email to prepare@gatech.edu.
+Community members can also check the website when inclement weather is imminent at prepare.gatech.edu/situational-awareness-2022.

 LiveSafe: A free mobile safety app that transforms mobile phones into personal safety devices, LiveSafe enables community members to quickly find campus resource information, call GTPD for help, or share information anonymously with GTPD via text messaging.
 With LiveSafe's Safe Walk feature, users can share their walking route via GPS with friends and family members.
-The LiveSafe app is available on the iTunes App Store and Google Play.
-For more information, go to livesafe.gatech. edu.
+The LiveSafe app is available in the iTunes App Store and Google Play.
+For more information, go to livesafe.gatech.edu.

-Emergency/Public Telephones: For the safety of the Georgia Tech community, more than 500 emergency/public telephones are strategically located across campus.
+Emergency Blue Light Phones: For the safety of the Georgia Tech community, more than 500 emergency blue light phones are strategically located across campus.
 In emergencies, press the red emergency button, which will connect you directly with GTPD.
 Your location will be automatically identified for the communications officer, and a GTPD officer will be dispatched to the area if necessary.

-Campus Transportation: The Institute operates a bus service (the Stinger) and a van escort service (the Stingerette) on campus when classes are in session.
-Additionally, the Midnight Rambler provides nighttime transit services between West and East Campus.
+Campus Transportation: The Institute operates a free bus service (the Stinger) and a van escort service (the Stingerette) on campus when classes are in session.
+Additionally, the Midnight Rambler provides nighttime transit services between

+West and East Campus.
 The Gold Route provides transportation between the Institute's Transit Hub and Atlanta's Midtown MARTA Station.
 For more information, including operating hours, contact Parking and Transportation Services at 404.385.PARK or visit pts.gatech.edu.